mikaelvesavuori/cloud-developer-basics/01-what-is-the-cloud/README.md

 Navigate to [Stackdriver logging](https://console.cloud.google.com/logs/).
 Filter for the function called `getContent`.
 Witness the glory of having a centralized nice-looking surface that gives you a peek under the almighty cloud hood.

+### Step 12: Revisit Firebase and check your new visits!

+Firebase should now contain the name and timestamp of any sent input from the `index.html` site.

 And with this, you are done!
 Give yourself a pat on the shoulder, you've deserved it.

 ## Further studies